AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/file-system-service.md

 Explanations
 ------------
-Bellatrix gives you an interface for easier work with files using the FileSystemService class.
+BELLATRIX gives you an interface for easier work with files using the FileSystemService class.
 ```csharp
 App.FileSystemService.PushFile("/data/local/tmp/remote.txt", data);
 ```